7 Ways you may be hurting your credit header.

 In general, your credit utilization rate should be 30 percent or lower.
 If your utilization rate is a little bit higher than this, you don’t have to panic.
 Various circumstances may call for you to put a larger amount on a credit card, such as if you take out a card to make a large purchase that you plan to pay off over time.
 Additionally, if you have multiple lines of credit, the utilization score calculation typically factors in all of them to reach an average.

 If you have a high credit utilization rate, it’s important to have a plan to lower it.
-It’s best to avoid adding new credit lines just to lower your credit utilization rate; creating a budget you can stick to is a better strategy.
+It’s usually best to avoid adding new credit lines just to lower your credit utilization rate―creating a budget you can stick to is a better strategy.
+Nevertheless, there are some cases where new credit lines can help, especially if you find a balance transfer offer that helps you aggressively pay down your overall balance without increasing your overall spending.

 When you apply for a loan or credit card, the financial institution you’re working with will do a hard inquiry or hard pull on your credit.
 Doing so gives them access to your credit score and credit report so they can make sure you meet their lending requirements.

 Hard inquiries also signal to other creditors that you’ve applied for new credit.
 Why does this matter?
-Lenders are generally wary of consumers who attempt to access a lot of new credit within a short timeframe.
-Without time to get accustomed to a new payment plan, it’s hard to tell whether the consumer can handle additional debt.
+Lenders are generally wary of consumers who attempt to access a lot of new credit quickly.
+Without time to get accustomed to new monthly expenses, it’s hard to tell whether the consumer can handle additional debt.

-To minimize hard inquiries, only apply for credit that you need.
-Additionally, try not to make too many major purchases all at once that would require separate lines of credit.
+To minimize hard inquiries, only apply for the credit that you need.
+Additionally, try not to make too many major purchases simultaneously that would require separate lines of credit.
 For example, if you recently took out a mortgage, try to avoid buying a new car.
-It’s even more important not to attempt to open new lines of credit while you’re in the process of buying a home, as this has the potential to impact your home purchase.
+It’s even more important not to attempt to open new lines of credit while you’re buying a home, as this has the potential to impact your home purchase.

-There are many ways to lower your credit score.
+There are many factors that influence your credit score.
 For some people, it may be tempting to just stay away from credit altogether.
 This strategy can actually work against you.
-Avoiding credit cards and other loans will result in a sparse credit history, but lenders typically like to see proof that you can manage credit before they offer you a loan.
-One of the best ways you can prove your creditworthiness is by showing that you can manage a diverse credit profile.
+Avoiding credit cards and other loans will result in a sparse credit history, and lenders typically like to see proof that you can manage credit before they offer you a loan.
+One of the best ways to prove your creditworthiness is by showing that you can manage a diverse credit profile.
+As long as you use credit responsibly and with a manageable budget, using credit will help you secure your financial well-being.

 Maintaining a good credit score comes down to a few simple rules: